mp-se/stirplate/README.md

-# PWM controlled stir plate with remote control
+# PWM controlled magnetic stir plate with remote control

 I decided to build my own stir plate and I wanted to use a PWM controlled fan for optimal performance.
 This also enabled me to measure the RPM of the fan.
 I'm using this build for my yeast starter (Beer brewing).